airyhq/airy/docs/docs/conversational-ai/ibm-watson-assistant.md

 </TLDR>

 Integrating [IBM Watson Assistant](https://cloud.ibm.com/catalog/services/watson-assistant) with your Airy Core instance enables you to leverage its conversational AI capabilities on all your instance's [channels](getting-started/glossary.md#channel).
 When [IBM Watson Assistant](https://cloud.ibm.com/catalog/services/watson-assistant) is integrated with an Airy Core instance, Airy Core will forward the messages to the [IBM Watson Assistant](https://cloud.ibm.com/catalog/services/watson-assistant) installation, which will respond to the Airy Core API according to its conversation flow.

+Airy Core includes an internal IBM Watson Assistant [connector](/concepts/architecture#components) that you can install on your Airy Core instance: this page will guide through the installation and configuration process.

 :::tip What you will learn

 - Finding your credentials on your IBM Cloud dashboard
-- How to connect your IBM Watson Assistant to Airy Core
+- How to connect your IBM Watson Assistant's installation to your Airy Core instance through Airy Core's IBM Watson Assistant connector

 :::